Mephisto405/NeRF-Reproduce/README.md

 # NeRF-Reproduce

-This project is a part of CS492(H) Machine Learning for 3D Data course at KAIST.
+This project is a part of the CS492(H) Machine Learning for 3D Data course at KAIST.
 Note that the code for raw data preprocessing (i.e., converting a file to a NumPy array), sample video exporting, and training phase logging is borrowed from an open repository called [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch).

 ## Disclaimer